stardoom4/obsidian/src/site/notes/Main/index.md

 **Aspiring physicist, and a Self-Made Consipiracy Theorist.**

-This is my Digital Garden where I will write about my thoughts and The things I am have learned
+This is my Digital Garden where I will write about my thoughts and The things I  have learned.
+You may want to start from [[Main/Storage\|Storage]].